SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "You've practically taken up a whole day to help me out, you are literally dressed like Rainbow Dash.
 I want to give you something for all you've done today," Fluttershy said.

 Rarity Dash said in a loving tone, "You don't have to do anything for me.
-I'm your friend and I would help you do anything without expecting compensation darling."
+I'm your friend and would help you do anything without expecting compensation, darling."

 "I know, but this is something I want to do," Fluttershy said.

 Rarity Dash hugged Fluttershy.
-"Thank you darling, I can't wait to see it."
+"Thank you, darling, I can't wait to see it."

 Fluttershy hugged back.
 "Thank you."

-After the hug was over Rarity Dash asked, "When do you need the stuff?"
+After the hug was over, Rarity Dash asked, "When do you need the stuff?"

 "Tomorrow morning, if you can," Fluttershy answered.